 *This post has been updated for 2021.
 Also, when you’re done, be sure to check out all our curated gift guides here.

 1. Drawing Pencils

-1. FEMOR Pencils Set: So this set is awesome for someone getting into sketching OR someone who’s working on getting a good kit together.
+1. Castle Art Pencils Set: So this set is awesome for someone getting into sketching OR someone who’s working on getting a good kit together.
 It comes with a ton of stuff including kneaded and rubber erasers, sharpeners, paper stumps, and graphite pencils and sticks.

 2. Platinum Mechanical Pencil: Some people prefer mechanical pencils.
 I know there’s a heated debate on what thickness of lead is the best…this one uses 0.3 mm.

-3. Koolemon Metal Mechanical Drafting Pencil: This pencil uses a thick lead (2.00 mm), which is nice for people just starting out with sketching.
+3. MyLifeUNIT Mechanical Drafting Pencil: This pencil uses a thick lead (2.00 mm), which is nice for people just starting out with sketching.
 The pencil itself is also on the heavier side, which lends to a nice controlled feel.
-It comes with 12 pieces of lead to refill, and the end of the pencil is a sharpener.
+It comes with 2 pencils and two tubes of lead.

 4. Kasimir Graphite Pencil Set: Not interested in the whole kit?
 Here’s a pencil set that spans from 12B to 6H.

 2. Pen Sets